USAN/libdfegrpc/Readme.md

    * the `gRPC` library
 1. Run `make` to:
    1. Build the protobuffer code for DialogFlow
-   1. Compile the protobuffer and the shim code to `libdialogflow.so`
+   1. Compile the protobuffer and the shim code to `libdfegrpc.so`
    1. Compile the test client

 # Running the test client